Sunday, January 11, 2009

 Instructions

-Cream the butter, shortening and peanut butter together.
+1. Cream the butter, shortening and peanut butter together until fluffy.
 Add both of the sugars, salt and each egg, adding one in at a time until incorporated.
-Dissolve the baking soda in the water and add to the mixture.
-Add the flour.
-Cover the bowl and put in the refrigerator to chill for about an hour.

-Bake at 400 degrees F for 12-15 minutes or until edges are lightly browned.
-Let cool slightly on the pan before transferring to a cooling rack.
+7. Bake for about 10-12 minutes or until edges are lightly browned, as all ovens vary in how they bake.
+Let cookies cool slightly on the pan before transferring to a cooling rack to cool completely.

 3 Piece Cookie Scoop Set, 1, 1-1/2 & 3 Tablespoon Sizes